Green-Software-Foundation/if/specs/impact-yaml.md

         <key>: <value> # Data that is repeated for every measurement, e.g machine type.
       series:
         - <first observation>
+      mapping: # map the obversations into the format this model requires
+        <key>: # the key in the observation data (e.g. cpu, duration)
+          units: <unit> # what units this field is in, e.g. percentage, hours, secs
+          to: <to-key> # tranform the input <key> into <to-key>, e.g. transform "span" into "duration"
     observations: # Observations stored in a CSV file
       path: <file> # Path to a CSV file containing the measurements
     components: # The sub nodes of this node